braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/Analytics/setting_user_ids.md

 Additionally, we recommend against changing the user ID when a user logs out, as it makes you unable to target the previously logged-in user with reengagement campaigns.
 If you anticipate multiple users on the same device, but only want to target one of them when your app is in a logged out state, we recommend separately keeping track of the user ID you want to target while logged out and switching back to that user ID as part of your app's logout process.

-## Suggested User ID Naming Convention
+## Suggested user id naming convention

 {% include archive/setting_user_ids/naming_convention.md %}

-## User ID Integration Best Practices & Notes
+## User id integration best practices & notes

 {% include archive/setting_user_ids/best_practices.md %}